matteoferla/Fragmenstein/README.md

 Scaffold hopping between bound compounds by stitching them together like a reanimated corpse.
 <img src="images/fragmenstein.jpg" width="300px">

-> Victor, the pipeline, requires my [rdkit to params module](https://github.com/matteoferla/rdkit_to_params).

 ## Premise

 *Aim*: place a followup compound to the hits as faithfully as possible regardless of the screaming forcefields.
 This makes a starting position for any subsequent calculations —say ∆∆G_bound vs. RMSD from the Frangmenstein pose after various optimisation cycles.

+As a consequence, it is not really a docking algorithm as it does not find the pose with the lowest energy within a given volume.
+Consequently, it is a method to find how faithful is a given followup to the hits provided.
+Hence the minimised pose should be assessed by the RMSD metric and the ∆∆G score used solely as a cutoff —lower than zero.

+* First the inspiration hits are merged regardless of horrid torsions and bond lengths.
+* Then the followup compound is mapped on (with appropriate atom changes) and novel parts added
+* Then the compound is minimised in the protein with constraints to the mapped atoms.

 ## Dramatis personae

+> Victor, the pipeline, requires my [rdkit to params module](https://github.com/matteoferla/rdkit_to_params).

 There are four main classes:

 * ``Fragmenstein`` makes the stitched together molecules —runs without pyrosetta
 * ``Egor`` uses PyRosetta to minimise in the protein the fragmenstein followup.
-* ``Victor`` runs the show, i.e. is a pipeline, with several features, such as warhead switching.
+* ``Victor`` is a pipeline that calls the parts, with several features, such as warhead switching.
 * ``mRMSD`` is a multiple RMSD variant which does not align and bases which atoms to use on coordinates, not MCS

+In the absence of `pyrosetta`, `Fragmenstein` and `mRMSD` work.

 # Fragmenstein
 ## Description